 You can get familiar with using Cloud Manager by consulting the resources below:

-Onboarding to Experience Manager as a Cloud Service to understand self-help resources about onboarding for Experience Manager as a Cloud Service.
+Onboarding Journey to understand self-help resources about onboarding for Experience Manager as a Cloud Service.

 Integrating Git with Adobe Cloud Manager to learn about using a Single Git repository to deploy code.